bytechefhq/bytechef/docs/README.md

   title: Building custom component with ByteChef
   ---
   ```

-- Use lowercase for file and folder names and dashes `-` as separators.
-  For example:
-    - `/docs/components/components/airbyte-component.md`
-    - `/docs/how-to/bulk-update-airbyte-rows.md`

 - Images are important to bring the product to life and clarify the written content.
 For images you're adding to the repo, store them in the `img` subfolder inside `static` folder.
 For every topic there needs to be a folder inside `\static\img\` section, for example: `static\img\component-reference\components\airtable\airtable-component.png`.
   When you link to an image, the path and filename are case-sensitive.
 The convention is for image filenames to be all lowercase and use dashes `-` for separators.